springbok104/springbok104/README.md

 ## 🛠️ What I'm Into These Days

 **Currently exploring:**
-- IaC with Bicep, hybrid CI/CD pipelines, and clean documentation
+- Learning the ropes of IaC with Bicep and hybrid CI/CD pipelines
 - Dockerized utilities for sysadmin tasks and monitoring setups
 - Inclusive transformation strategies in South Africa’s tech space
 - Automation that balances transparency, reliability, and user context